HertieDataScience/SyllabusAndLectures/README.md

 ### Week 2: Files, File Structures, Version Control, & Collaboration

 Fundamentally, your research is a collection of files (preferably text files).
 Organising, manipulating, and storing files is at the heart of research practice.
 Well organised and stored files are crucial for enabling collaboration and making your research reproducible.
-We will learn how file systems work, as well as how to organize, version control, and store research files to enable collaboration and reproducibility.
+We will learn how file systems work, as well as how to organize, version control with Git/GitHub, and store research files to enable collaboration and reproducibility.

 #### Readings: